oWahyudi/cicd_demo/Readme.md

 3. **Configure Snyk Token**: Generate a Snyk token and add it as a secret in your GitHub repository.
 Replace `SNYK_TOKEN` in the CI/CD configuration with your actual Snyk token.

+4. **Configure AWS Token**: Generate a AWS access token and add it as a secret in your GitHub repository.
+Replace `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` in the CI/CD configuration with your actual AWS token.

-4. **Commit and Push**: Commit the changes to your repository and push them to trigger the CI/CD pipeline.
+5. **Commit and Push**: Commit the changes to your repository and push them to trigger the CI/CD pipeline.

-5. **Monitor Results**: Visit your CI/CD platform (e.g., GitHub Actions) to monitor the progress and results of the pipeline.
+6. **Monitor Results**: Visit your CI/CD platform (e.g., GitHub Actions) to monitor the progress and results of the pipeline.

 ## Additional Notes